kzlomek/v8-project/gitlab-ci.readme.md

 ## Build custom gitlab-runner image and run it

-Switch to the directory of the Dockerfile:
+Switch to the directory of the gitlab-runner Dockerfile:

-    cd docker
+    cd v8-project/docker

 Build the new image based on the generated configuration